RolandMarchand/lazarus-manor/content/posts/playing-doom/index.md

 author: Lazarus Overlook
 title: How to Play Doom
 summary: Guide on source ports and WADs, what are they, why we need them, and where to get them.
+description: Learn how to play classic Doom I and II the modern way.
+With this guide, you will learn how to play Doom mods, which ports is best suited for you, and where to find the Doom game files.
 date: 2024-09-14
 categories:
     - Video Games